 If installing the Regulux we would suggest ignoring the instructions as regards to the KV/max flow setting.
 The instructions are for a system with constant differential pressure (DP) and as most of us should be fitting modulating boilers will not suit (unless you have a separate system pump and not using DT control).

-Instead of the method included in the instructions here, I would instead set the lockshield via the normal method with an alan key, count the turns untill closed, then adjust the presetter untill the valve stops opening at your counted number of turns.
+Instead of the method included in the instructions here, I would instead set the lockshield via the normal method with an alan key, count the turns until closed, and then adjust the presetter until the valve stops opening at your counted number of turns.

 This is where the glands plug travels right into the seat and doesn't actually allow full flow until the valve is opened all the way.

 Somewhere in between a flat face type valve and and equal percentage valve we have a linear type valve which is what the Regutech and Regulux seem to be.